 Georgia State Law provides an outstanding legal education that focuses on practical, hands-on learning and innovative projects.
 Students cover foundational areas of law in the first year, have an array of elective choices in public and private law, and pursue externships, clinical opportunities, research placements and temporary employment with partner firms.

 These key features of a Georgia State Law education ensure our students graduate practice-ready.
-They’ve also earned our school a top Best Value ranking for seven years in a row by preLaw magazine.
+They’ve also earned our school a top 10 Best Value ranking for eight years in a row by preLaw magazine.
 The ranking is based on a two-year average for bar passage rates and the percent of students employed after graduation, paired with in-state tuition and average debt at graduation.

 - Graduates in state Solicitor's offices: 33